Data-driven banking has become the norm in the last few years thanks to developments in techology, big data, and statistical analysis.

 There are different data channels that will help banks to differentiate themselves in a competitive market and create new revenue streams:

 The first is financial data.
 By the help of account aggregation technology, banks are able to provide a consolidated view to customers to allow them manage their entire financial life using digital channels.
 This feature enables banks to position themselves as their users’ primary financial institution, and give them less reason to leave their platforms and go elsewhere.
+As such, they are embracing and utilizing a truly data-driven banking solution to improve on all fronts.

 The second is non-financial data.
 Banks should consider how to use third-party services for their offerings as well.
 This way, banking customers can access 3rd party applications through their banks, resulting in better retention, acquisition and new revenue streams.